EthenStrine/site/_posts/2019-01-17-the-restoration-and-enlightenment.md

 layout: post
 title:  "The Restoration and The Enlightenment"
 date:   2019-01-17
-excerpt: "The Restoration of the English monarchy took place in the Stuart period.
-It began in 1660 when the English, Scottish and Irish monarchies were all restored under King Charles II.
-This followed the Interregnum, also called the Protectorate, that followed the Wars of the Three Kingdoms"
+excerpt: "The Restoration of the English monarchy began in 1660 when the English, Scottish and Irish monarchies were all restored under King Charles II."
 tag:
 - English
 - Notes